RedisLabs/redislabs-docs/content/rv/administration/configuration/monitoring-performance.md

 description:
 weight: 40
 alwaysopen: false
-categories: ["RV"]
+categories: ["RC Pro"]
 ---
-Redis Enterprise VPC (RV) provides a straightforward dashboard that gives you good visibility into each database.
+Redis Cloud Pro provides a straightforward dashboard that gives you good visibility into each database.
 Metrics can be viewed on the Metrics tab of a selected database.
 Use the scroll bar at the top to change between time intervals: last minute, five minutes, hour, day,